qzi/snippets-for-cucumber/README.md

+# Snippets for Cucumber

+This extension provide the snippets for cucumber development.
 Cucumber is a tool that supports Behaviour-Driven Development(BDD).
 Gherkin is a set of grammar rules that makes plain text structured enough for Cucumber to understand.